 Hillwalking enthusiast Daniel Neilson argues that technology isn’t such a bad thing in the outdoors.
+Here’s how to make the most of technology.

 The great outdoors.
 It’s for escaping.
 It’s for disconnecting.
 It’s a break from our everyday lives of tapping keyboards and buzzing phones, clattering train tracks and beeping horns.
 To be outside is to wash ourselves in fresh air, it’s to use our mind in analogue ways: paper maps, compasses, to feel the texture of tree bark and granite rather than plastic, glass and aluminum.
 But it’s not, is it?
 Not really.
 When was the last time you went for a walk without your phone?
 Is technology on the mountain a bad thing, or can it enhance our experiences?